carseven/go-fullstack-template/readme.md

 - [] Add markdown support to render to HTML and be able to inject components inside
 - [] Find more inspiration with Astro templates, really great ideas
 - [] Render components from other JS frameworks, sometimes is need to avoid massive refactors and for maintenance of legacy code
+- [] Add vscode settings and extensions recommendation HTMX, templ syntax, tailwind, etc.
+- [] CLI tool to create the boilerplate?

 Implement basic structure https://templ.guide Nice example to follow https://github.com/a-h/templ/tree/main/examples/counter

 - [x] Components
 - [x] Layouts
 - [x] View
-- [] CSS design system (Probably be compatible with tailwind?)
-Probably better idea ti implement tailwind for better adoption, but nice to have ways to still as templ defines
+- [] CSS design system (Tailwind) (https://tailwindcss.com/docs/installation)
+- [] Dark mode
 - [] Final refactor of the structure